Expert therapist for clients with generalized anxiety disorder as well as OCD in Los Angeles and California for relationship anxiety.

 OCD informed therapy for high achievers and high intensity adults in Los Angeles, CA whose mind won’t stop running the show.

-For high intensity adults OCD rarely looks like what you see in movies.
+For high intensity adults and teens OCD rarely looks like what you see in movies.
 It doesn’t always look like checking locks or washing hands.
 For the optimizer it shows up as mental loops about performance, decisions, or outcomes that feel indistinguishable from normal self-improvement thinking.
 Rules that feel completely rational until you try to break them and realize you can’t.
 Preparation rituals before competition, work, or social situations that feel like being thorough.
 Reassurance seeking that feels like due diligence.
 Needing to know the outcome before you can begin.
 Reviewing past conversations and decisions until you’ve determined what they meant — or should have meant.

 And then there’s the version that lives entirely in your head — no visible ritual required.
 Replaying a conversation until you’ve decided what it meant.
 Scanning your relationship for evidence that something is wrong — or right — and never landing anywhere.
 Questioning whether you love your partner enough, the right way, or at all.
 Reviewing your own feelings to make sure they’re real.
 Mentally rehearsing what you’d do if everything fell apart, just in case.
 Googling your symptoms at 1am — or asking AI — looking for the answer that finally makes the feeling stop.
 Finding it briefly.
 Then needing to look again.
 Scrolling Instagram or TikTok not for entertainment but for relief — hoping the right post, the right comment, the right story will settle something that doesn’t settle.